MislavJaksic/Knowledge-Repository/Thinking/Writing/SenseOfStyle/README.md

 Don't force or repeat subjects if you can help it.

 Don't worry about fused participles, that is, possessives with gerunds.

+Two conditional constructions: open and remote conditional.
+Open conditional are not picky about tense.
+Remote conditionals are formulaic: if caluse must have a past-tense verb and the then-caluse must contain would, should,could or might.
+Past tense can refer to past time or to factual remoteness.
+Use pluperfect when refering to a remote possibility in the past.

+Like and as can be used interchangebly.
+Such as is more formal then like.

+Don't worry about possesive antecendants.

+Don't worry about ending a sentence with a preposition.
+You can use pied-piping to take at with the wh-word.

+Don't worry about predicative nominative.

+Make your perspective consistent: tense (present, past), person (first, third), voice (passive, active) and type of discourse (formal, informal).

+Don't worry about when to use shell or when to use will.

+You can split infinitives, no worries.

+Don't worry about the rare subjunctive mood or irrealis were.

+Don't worry about how than and as effect pronouns.

+Use which when refering to a nonrestrictive and either that or which for restrictive relative clause.
+You can simplyfy your world by just using that.

+You can turn words into verbs.
+Embrace neologisms.